Eslint custom rule without plugin(Without publishing to npm)

 npm add --dev file:./eslint-plugin-no-template-literals

-Notice the file:./eslint-plugin-no-template-literals part.
-This syntax will allow us to install a package that is on our local file system.
+The file:./eslint-plugin-no-template-literals part. will allow us to install a package that is on our local file system.

 Configure the newly created rule